Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder: Results

 To examine the dominant temporal variability of the smoothed latent posterior means and E3SM ONI ($N=5998$), we compute the power spectral density (PSD) using the Welch method (Figure \ref{fig:multi}c).
 We select the Welch method because its segmentation-and-averaging approach yields a more stable estimate of the PSD than a single periodogram \citep{welch1967use}.
 The latent posterior mean and E3SM ONI were divided into $40$-year segments with $50\%$ overlap, with the segment mean removed and a Hann window applied prior to computing each periodogram.
 This was done to provide a smoothed estimate of spectral power while retaining the ability to resolve interannual-to-decadal variability.
 No detrending was applied, as the E3SM piControl contains no long-term forced trend.
 The resulting PSDs were then normalized so that the area under each curve sums to 1, enabling direct comparison of the relative contributions of different periods to the total variance.
 Periods exceeding $40$ years are excluded because they are poorly sampled within the windowed segments.

 We find that $13$ of $20$ latent posterior means exhibit their largest spectral peak between $2$ and $7$ years, corresponding with the canonical ENSO band.
 E3SM ONI peaks at $2.50$ years, matching the dominant period of LDs 1-2, LDs 5-6, LD10, LD17, and LD20.
 Although many latent dimensions share this dominant ENSO timescale, earlier analyses (Figure \ref{fig:multi}a,b) indicate that they are associated with distinct expressions of ENSO-related variability, including differences in amplitude and sign.
 On the other hand, $6$ LDs peak at periods longer than $7$ years.
 These lower-frequency peaks suggest that the learned representations also capture variability outside the canonical ENSO band, spanning decadal timescales.
 Plausible candidates include Pacific decadal variability, such as the Pacific Decadal Oscillation (PDO) and tropical Pacific decadal variability (TPDV), whose spatial structure and temporal evolution overlap with or are influenced by ENSO \citep{kirtman1998decadal,rodgers2004tropical}.
+Previous literature has suggested the PDO and TPDV modulate the background state of the tropical Pacific on decadal timescales, influencing ENSO amplitude, frequency, and spatial pattern \citep{choi2013enso,sun2020impact,power2021decadal}.
+This may explain why some $\beta$-VAE LDs encode these modes of decadal variability alongside ENSO-related variability.

 To quantify the relationship between the latent space and a broad set of climatological variables related to tropical Pacific variability, we compute Pearson correlations between each (unsmoothed) latent posterior mean ($N=6000$) and variables from the E3SMv2 piControl (Figure \ref{fig:corr}).
 Variables were spatially averaged over the $\beta$-VAE spatial domain and include the original input fields (OLR, SST, OHC), surface pressure, geopotential height ($850$, $500$, and $200$ hPa), zonal and meridional surface stress, $850$ hPa zonal wind, $10$m wind speed, and total precipitable water.
 We also compute correlations with various ENSO SST regions applied to E3SM (e.g., Niño 1+2), which are defined over their standard regions rather than the entire $\beta$-VAE domain.
-The ELI, TPDV, and PDO indices were also derived (further details are provided in the Appendix).
+The following indices were also derived: ENSO Longitude Index (ELI), the Tropical Pacific Decadal Variability (TPDV), and the Pacific Decadal Oscillation (PDO) (further details are provided in the Appendix).
 These regions and variables are used to interpret the $\beta$-VAE latent space, rather than to evaluate performance.